 -

-Empathy and Compassion – You may be scanning a nervous expectant mother or someone undergoing cancer diagnostics.
+Empathy and Compassion – You may be scan the nervous expectant mother or someone undergoing cancer diagnostics.

 -

-Communication – Clearly explaining procedures and calming patients matters a lot.
+Communication – Clearly explain procedures and calm patients matters a lot.

 -